 Anthropometric measurements (weight, height, arm-, calf- circumference were performed according to the standard of practice of the National Institute of Nutrition.
 Weight was measured in supine position with 100kg standard scale (Tanita BC-541N, made in China) with a precision of 0.1kg and with shoe removal and minimal clothes.
 Actual height was measured in standing position using sliding head SECA 217 height scale (SECA Germany, made in China).
-The subjects were wearing no shoes, hair coverings or hair bands and with hair smoothed down; stand erect on the floor or horizontal platform, with back against the vertical Stadiometer, heels against the wall, and feet or knees together whichever come together first.
+The subjects were wearing no shoes, hair coverings or hair bands and with hair smoothed down: stand erect on the floor or horizontal platform, with back against the vertical Stadiometer, heels against the wall. and feet or knees together whichever come together first.
 The participant looked straight ahead, with head in the Frankfort horizontal plane.
-Measurements were recorded to the nearest 1 mm.
-The 60 centimeters nonelastic measuring tape (The Abbott Laboratories Purchase Order) was used to measure circumference of the nondominant mid-upper arm (midarm circumference - MAC) and calf circumference (CC), in centimeters, with a precision of 1 mm.
+Measurements were recorded at the nearest 1 mm.
+The 60 centimeters nonelastic measuring tape (The Abbott Laboratories Purchase Order) was used to measure circumference of the nondominant mid-upper arm (mid-arm circumference \ MAC) and calf circumference (CC), in centimeters, with a precision of 1 mm.
 MAC was measured with participants' standing positions and their non-dominant arm that was bent to 90 degrees.
 The midpoint between the accordion and the colcannon was marked with a pen.
 With the arm hanging straight down, a MAC tape was wrapped around the arm at the midpoint mark.
-Sitting calf was measured while the participant sat on a and signed the informed consent form.

-chair and held his/her bare foot down, holding the leg folded to 90 degrees.
+Sitting calf was measured while the participant sat on a chair and held his/her bare foot down, holding the leg folded to 90 degrees.
 The circumference of the calf in this position was at its widest point that helped two professional dietitians laying the tape on the skin without tightening.

-Body mass index (BMI) was calculated as on weight in kilogram divided by height in meters squared (kg/m^2) .
-The patients were classified as underweight (BMI < 18.5), normal weight (18.5 \leq BMI ≤ 24.99), overweight $(25.0 \le BMI \le 29.99)$, and obese (BMI \geq 30) according to the World health organization (WHO) criteria.
+Body mass index (BMI) was calculated as on weight in kilogram divided by height in meters squared (kg/m2).
+The patients were classified as underweight (BMI < 18.5), normal weight (18.5 $\leq$ BMI $\leq$ 24.99), overweight (25.0 $\leq$ BMI $\leq$ 29.99), and obese (BMI $\geq$ 30) according to the World health organization (WHO) criteria.